hmenorjr/hmenorjr/README.md

 - JAM stack
 - APIs
 - Automation
-- Landing page development
+- Landing pages

 ### Fun Fact ⚡
-- I used to be a game streamer
+- Ex-Bboy, baller and gamer.
+Still play mobile games.
-- I sometimes blog the tech solutions at my personal website
+- I blog the tech solutions I solved on my daily life.
-- Likes Basketball, watch Marvel and play mobile games
-- A traveler (and eating) at least once a year to other countries and explore other cultures.
+- Plays Basketball sometimes.
+- A Ronin

+### Business
+For business inquiries, reach out via email.
 <!---
 hmenorjr/hmenorjr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.